isledecomp/reccmp/docs/recommendations.md

 # Recommendations

-The following is a list of recommendations and best practices we have established at the [Lego Island Decompilation project](https://github.com/isledecomp/isle).
+The following is a list of recommendations and best practices we have established at the [LEGO Island Decompilation project](https://github.com/isledecomp/isle).
 They do not affect the output of `reccmp`, so it is up to you if you want to use them.

 ## Class/struct size annotation and assertion